jordanhamill/Milk/README.md

 ## Usage

-Milk comes with a JSON serializer `SwiftyJSONMilk` which uses [SwiftyJSON](https://github.com/SwiftyJSON/SwiftyJSON) under the hood.
+[SwiftyJSONMilk](https://github.com/jordanhamill/SwiftyJSONMilk) is a JSON serializer implementation which uses [SwiftyJSON](https://github.com/SwiftyJSON/SwiftyJSON) under the hood.
 This can be used as is or as a reference implementation for other serializers.

 ## Operators